§ 231.1. Definitions.

 Bona fide training programOne which must involve either formal instruction or on-the-job training during a period when the learner is entrusted with limited responsibility and is under supervision or guidance.

-BureauThe Bureau of Labor Standards of the Department.
+BureauThe Bureau of Labor Law Compliance of the Department.

 DepartmentThe Department of Labor and Industry of the Commonwealth.